-During Freshers’ Week, the SRC’s flagship event is the two day Freshers’ Fair.
-The fair is packed full of clubs and societies and is your chance to see what you can get involved in.
-Local businesses are also there to talk to you so it’s a great event to attend – especially for the freebies and goody bags.
-The SRC also runs the late-night Freshers’ Week buses taking you home after a night out in one of the unions which is ideal for those of you moving into halls or residence.
+During Freshers’ Week, the SRC’s flagship event is the two day Freshers’ Festival.
+The Festival will be your chance to meet loads of clubs and societies you can get involved in.
+Local businesses are also there to talk to you so it’s a great event to attend.
 Look out for the SRC’s Freshers’ Helpers in blue t-shirts throughout the week to ask any more questions.

 The SRC’s Gilchrist Postgraduate Club is a dedicated space for all postgraduate students at the University of Glasgow — a first of its kind in Scotland.
 The club provides ample social and study space for postgraduates and staff of the University, allowing both to engage with one another in a comfortable and relaxing environment.

 The club also features a bookable seminar room, known as the Wee G which can be hired out by postgraduates for academic and social events; from conferences and workshops or for practicing presentations or group meetings, as well as reading groups or film screenings — the list is endless.
 Not only that, but it is also free for postgraduates to book the seminar room out.
 The Gilchrist also has large study booths that have integrated TV screens with AV connections, allowing students to link-up their laptops and watch presentations or videos through the large screen so everyone around the booth can see — perfect for group study sessions before or after a seminar.